MIntelligence-Group/SpeechText_EmoRec/README.md

 ## Note:
 1. The code files are currently private as the corresponding research paper in InterSpeech'21 is under review.
 They will be made publically available soon after the paper is published/accepted for publication.
-2. The corresponding paper, architecture diagrams and supplementary material containing the detailed results (Embedding plots, Intersection Matrices and Confusion Matrices) will also be shared after paper's publication.
+2. The corresponding paper, architecture diagrams and supplementary material containing the detailed results (Embedding plots, Intersection Matrices and Confusion Matrices) will also be shared later.

 ## To Reproduce the results for:
 ### IEMOCAP Dataset